Division7/junie-github-action/README.md

 - Comments on PR with success status
 ```

+## How It Works

+1. **Trigger Detection**: The action detects triggers (mentions, labels, assignments, or prompts)
+2. **Validation**: Verifies permissions and checks if the actor is human
+3. **Branch Management**: Creates or checks out the appropriate working branch
+4. **Task Preparation**: Converts GitHub context into a Junie-compatible task
+5. **MCP Setup**: Configures enabled MCP servers for enhanced capabilities
+6. **Junie Execution**: Runs Junie CLI with the prepared task
+7. **Result Processing**: Analyzes changes and determines the action (commit, PR, or comment)
+8. **Feedback**: Updates GitHub with results, PR links, and commit information

 ## Security Considerations

 - **Permission Validation**: Only users with write access can trigger Junie (by default)